Ximena Sariñana: 1996–2010: Acting and debut album Mediocre

 She and Jason Mraz released a Spanish version of Mraz's song "Lucky".
 The video for the Spanish-version was released to MTV on June 22, 2009.
 In 2012, she recorded a duet for the song, "Oceanside" by musician Alex Wong for his first solo album, A City on a Lake.

 2010–2012: Ximena Sariñana

 In November 2009, Sariñana was in the studio working on her second album.
 Her second, self-titled, album consists of English songs written or co-written by her.
 The album contains one Spanish-language track, called "Tu y Yo".
 The album was recorded in Mexico City and Los Angeles during 2009 and was completed in early 2011.
 It was released in North America on August 2, 2011.
 The album's first single, "Different", was released in June 2011.
-Shine Down was released as a promotional single in summer 2011.
+"Shine Down" was released as a promotional single in summer 2011.

-2013–present: No Todo lo Puedes Dar and "México tiene talento"
+2013–2019: No Todo lo Puedes Dar and "México tiene talento"

-Her third studio album, "No Todo lo Puedes Dar", was recorded in Mexico City and Los Angeles in 2013.
+Her third studio album, No Todo lo Puedes Dar, was recorded in Mexico City and Los Angeles in 2013.
 The album was released digitally worldwide on November 4, 2014.